 I was the youngest kid in a family of six, with no resources to speak of, but I was determined.
 I realize now that that was the beginning of my journey toward my own wild savory kitchen.
 One day I overheard my Mother telling a neighbor that there was something called “poor man’s lobster”.
 I was all ears, and finally she said the magical word… Monkfish.
 The encyclopedia pictured an ugly little fish that looked more like an eel, and it was a table fish that no one really wanted very much.
 But it turned out that even at the tiny family owned grocery store nearby, in the frozen food section, was a small box of frozen Monkfish.
 It looked like it had been there for years.
 But it cost almost four dollars, much more than I had in the whole world.
 So for weeks I did extra chores and odd jobs to make money.
 I hauled half a ton of coal in big buckets to our basement furnace… and I obliterated hundreds of ever blooming dandelions that my Dad was at war with.
 Finally I had enough to buy my own Monkfish.
 It was all mine.
 I boiled it myself, taking care to not over cook it, per my Mom’s advice and under her watchful eye, and then I sat down alone, with my own melted butter, and I ate all the Monkfish for lunch.
 My Mother was grinning from ear to ear.
 Sure enough, it tasted like lobster.
 I was in heaven.

 This Umami Bombi feast remains one of our absolute favorite dishes, combining many of our all-time favorite things to eat… big juicy chubby clams, the wildness of smoked sausages like Spanish Chorizo, and the lobster taste-alike called Monkfish.
-All this simmered in a deep serious saffron broth using all the seafood juices, fennel and herbs of Provence, and smoky spices.
-Slather the aioli onto toasted crusty bread and enjoy an incredibly savory infused dish inspired by Bouillabaisse from the south of France.
+All this simmered in a deeply serious saffron broth using all the seafood juices, fennel and herbs of Provence, and smoky spices.
+Slather the beautiful amazing aioli onto toasted crusty bread and enjoy an incredibly savory infused dish inspired by Bouillabaisse from the south of France.
 I dedicate this recipe to my Mom, who set me on the righteous path of a life long search for the “poor man’s lobster”.

 1 pound monkfish fillets